 \section{Fluid Relaxation Approximation}

-This section outlines the approximation algorithms for the fluid relaxations (\textsc{fr}).
-For \textsc{da}, we extend the result in \cite{bai2022coordinated} to get a $(1-\frac{1}{e})-$approximate solution for deterministic $T$ in Section \ref{sec:3.1}.
-For \textsc{dap}, our approximation algorithm leverages the SO property of $\fLP$.
-We first establish the SO property for $\fLP$ in Section \ref{sec:3-sof} and then introduce the approximate algorithm for maximizing $\fLPM$ with deterministic $T$ in Section \ref{sec:3-m-T}.
-In Section \ref{sec:3.m-DT}, we extend our results to the more general setting where $T$ is stochastic.
+This section outlines the approximation algorithms for the fluid relaxations.
+For \textsc{da}, we extend the results in \cite{bai2022coordinated} and \cite{chen2022approximation} to give a fast $(1-\frac{1}{e}-\epsilon)$-approximate algorithm and a somewhat slower (but still polynomial time) $(1-\epsilon)$-approximate algorithm (Section \ref{sec:3.1}).
+For \textsc{dap}, we propose a modified version of the threshold-based augmentation algorithm (Section \ref{sec:3-m-T}).
+Recall that the multi-type CDLP may not have a DR-SO but we show that the single-type CDLP, i.e., $\fLP$, does (Section \ref{sec:3-sof}).
+Our modified algorithm for \textsc{dap} is fueled by this property.
+In Section \ref{sec:3.m-DT}, we extend the algorithm to stochastic $T$.